Course Overview

 Course Organization

-Winter Semester 2024/2025 ECTS: 9 credits (6 credits for older study regulations) Format: Inverted Classroom (2h plenary + 2h tutorial) Language: German Materials: Fully available digitally
+Winter Semester 2024/2025 ECTS: 9 credits (6 credits for older study regulations that still include the predecessor module DSG-EiAPS-B) Format: Inverted Classroom (4h plenary + 2h tutorial) Language: German Materials: Fully available digitally under CC BY-NC-SA 4.0 license

-All detailed course materials, tasks and further information are available on the course website inf.zone .
+All detailed course materials, assignments and lecture recordings are available on the course website inf.zone as well as on YouTube .

 Contact